IBM/aspera-cli/docs/README.erb.md

   Once executed, the access key `id` and `secret`, randomly generated by the Node API, is displayed.

+  > [!NOTE]
+>
-  > **Note:** Once returned by the API, the secret will not be available anymore, so store this preciously.
+> Once returned by the API, the secret will not be available anymore, so store this preciously.
 ATS secrets can only be reset by asking IBM support.

 - Create the AoC node entity